youngsuncompton/YSC/colophon.md

 ---

 <!-- The typeface,... designed by ... and distributed by ..., is used throughout.  -->
 Young Sun Compton, is currently an interaction designer at the Museum of Modern Art in New York City and professor at the School of Visual Art.
-He has held positions at industry-leading design agencies Pentagram and VSA partners and has received recognition from numerous design publications and awards from the Type Directors Club, Industrial Designers Society of America, and U.S. Cannes.
+He has held positions at industry-leading design agencies Pentagram and VSA Partners, has received recognition from numerous design publications and awards from the Type Directors Club, Industrial Designers Society of America, and U.S. Cannes.

 <div class="post-content"><img src="/img/TYPOGRAPHIE.jpg"></div>